 GDPR Requirements UK

-Our lawyers have the ability to not only advise you on the legal framework of the GDPR but the practical implications and challenges you may face when trying to ensure your company becomes compliant.
-Through assisting in the firm’s internal process to become GDPR compliant as well as those of our clients, our lawyers have first-hand experience of the challenges faced and practical insights in ensuring compliance.
-We believe that this practical knowledge will be invaluable in ensuring that your company’s process to become compliant will be as smooth as possible.
+Our GDPR lawyers have the ability to not only advise you on the legal framework of the GDPR but the practical implications and challenges you may face when trying to ensure your company remains compliant.
+Through assisting in the firm’s internal process to become GDPR compliant as well as those of our clients, our GDPR lawyers have first-hand experience of the challenges faced and practical insights in ensuring compliance.
+We believe that this practical knowledge from our GDPR lawyers will be invaluable in ensuring that your company’s process to maintain compliance will be as smooth as possible.

-The General Data Protection Regulation (GDPR) will come into effect in the UK on 25 May 2018, strengthening existing legislation and creating new requirements for companies who control or process personal data.
-Our Quick Guide (The General Data Protection Regulation: A quick guide) sets out the full requirements and detail of the GPDR including the difference between data processors and controllers and their respective obligations and the individual’s rights.
+The General Data Protection Regulation (GDPR) came into effect in the UK on 25 May 2018, strengthening existing legislation and creating new requirements for companies who control or process personal data.
+Our Quick Guide from our GDPR lawyers (The General Data Protection Regulation: A quick guide) sets out the full requirements and detail of the GPDR including the difference between data processors and controllers and their respective obligations and the individual’s rights.
+Your business should already be meeting GDPR requirements, but our team of GDPR lawyers can help ensure that you maintain this compliance going forward.

 Steps to be taken